Skip to main content

 JED Campus

-The cornerstone of our work under the GLS Suicide Prevention Grant is our work with JED Campus.
+In Spring 2025, Occidental College became a JED Campus.
 The Jed Foundation is a nonprofit mental health organization that works with schools to strengthen their ability to build mental health and resilience among their students.
 As a JED Campus, we will receive data collection support and technical assistance to create and implement a strategic plan to prevent suicide on campus, using the JED Campus Comprehensive Approach.
+Our partnership with JED Campus is made possible by funding from the GLS Suicide Prevention Grant under SAMHSA.

 Timeline